 4 Steps to take if you are a victim of immigration fraud

-If you recognize yourself in one of the scenarios described in this article, there are steps that you can take.
+If you recognize yourself in one of the scenarios described in this article, here are steps some steps you can take.

 Oftentimes a consultation with a different authorized representative will help to bring clarity to your present situation and assist with determining your next steps.
 You need to understand what your actual immigration situation is and how you fit within Express Entry before you can decide what action is needed.

-Get in touch with whomever you have been working with to date to express any concerns you might have about the work that has been done on your file to date.
-If you have evidence of inaccurate advice being provided, or if you have realized that your CRS ranking score is too low to expect an invitation to apply, ask them to clarify why the advice was given.
+Get in touch with whomever you have been working with so far to express your concerns about the work that has been done on your file to date.
+If you have evidence of inaccurate advice being provided, or if you have realized that your ranking system CRS score is too low to expect an invitation to apply, ask them to clarify why the advice was given.
 If you have indeed been the victim of poor advice or were promised some result that is clearly not going to happen, you should ask that all funds you have paid be refunded promptly.

-ICCRC homepage as well as each Provincial Law Society in Canada provides information on how clients can file a complaint against their representative.
-The regulatory body will review each complaint and if the representative appears to be at fault, it will launch an investigation of the situation to ensure that the client is protected.
+The homepage for the College of Immigration and Citizenship Consultants as well as each Provincial Law Society provides information on how clients can file a complaint against their representative.
+The regulatory body will review each complaint and if the representative appears to be at fault, will investigate the situation to ensure that the client is protected.
 It is a good idea to inform your authorized rep that you are planning to file a complaint unless you can resolve the issue directly with them, as this will likely result in your concerns being addressed by the representative in a very prompt manner.

-If you have been working with an agent who is not an authorized rep, there are fewer options available to you.
+If you have been working with an agent who is not an authorized rep, fewer options are available to you.
 You can contact your local police to file a report of fraud, and you can also contact the local Canadian embassy to report the unlawful activities of the agent.
+The federal government runs the Canadian Anti-Fraud Centre people can report to.
+You should also inform the College of Immigration and Citizenship Consultants of the unlicensed practitioner as they do have some authority to try and shut down these “ghost consultants” as well.

 Leaving a public Google Review that details your experiences with a particular service provider is one of the easiest and most effective ways to inform others about the type of service they should expect.
+Millions of people worldwide are interested in Canada’s Express Entry system.
 If you have been misled by a particular individual or firm, it’s a good idea to let others know so that they don’t find themselves in a similar situation.

-The Express Entry system is more complicated than it seems.
-It is a good idea to research the program in order to understand your personal situation so that you can be certain the professional you are working with is operating in your best interests.
+It is clear the Express Entry system is more complicated than it seems.
+It is a good idea to research the program before you consider submitting an Express Entry profile (and getting that costly language test or ECA) in order to understand your personal situation and be certain the professional you are working with is operating in your best interests.

-The Way Immigration would be pleased to work with you on Express Entry to determine what your realistic options for immigrating to Canada are.
-A consultation with our licensed RCIC’s will provide you with your Comprehensive Ranking Score, plus the understanding of how your score was calculated, whether or not your score is sufficient to achieve Permanent Residence, and what steps you can take to improve your score.
-If there is no realistic hope that you will ever qualify through Express Entry, we will do our best to discuss with you other options that could provide you with a better chance of immigrating to Canada.
+If you work in a skilled occupation, The Way Immigration would be pleased to discuss your realistic options for immigrating to Canada under the Express Entry system.
+A consultation with our licensed RCICs will provide you with your Comprehensive Ranking Score, plus an understanding of how your score was calculated, and whether or not your score is sufficient to achieve Permanent Residence.
+If not, what steps might you take to improve your score?
+If there is no realistic hope to qualify through Express Entry, we will do our best to assess other federal immigration programs or provincial options that could provide you with a better chance of immigrating to Canada.